Roiville

 Roiville (/fr/) is a commune in the Orne department in north-western France.

 Geography

 The commune along with another 11 communes shares part of a 1,400 hectare, Natura 2000 conservation area, called the Haute Vallée de la Touques et affluents.

-The River Vie runs through the commune in addition to two streams, the Fontaine de la Motte & the Valame.
+The River Vie runs through the commune in addition to a stream, the Valame.

 Notable buildings and places

 National heritage sites

 Manor of Mesnil is a 16th century Manor house, classified as a Monument historique in 1981.